 CVPDC provides financial and human resources management to the Central Virginia Workforce Development Board (CVWDB) and the Region 2000 Services Authority.
-CVWDB is navigating the transition to the commonwealth's new Department of Workforce Development and Advancement and implementing two grants made available by Governor Youngkin's administration directed toward younger job seekers.
+The CVWDB navigated the transition to the commonwealth's new Department of Workforce Development and Advancement and implemented two grants made available by Governor Youngkin's administration directed toward younger job seekers.
 The staff of the Workforce Development Board (dba Virginia Career Works - Central Region) connects businesses and job seekers through a statewide network of employment professionals.